mgrebler/tennis-coding-challenge/tennis_calculator/instructions/02A_README_all_at_home_option.md

 The application must only include the standard python libraries (i.e. no external dependencies can be used).

-Your tests can incude whatever dependencies you want.
+Your tests can include whatever dependencies you want.

 Attached are the README.md file, explaining the application, and a txt file with sample input.